Suveetha2102/Suveetha2102/README.md

 # Data Analyst Profile – A Data Whisperer 🕵️‍♂️📊

 Hello!
-I'm a data analyst who speaks fluent **SQL** and **Python** 🐍 and has an ongoing affair with numbers.
+I'm **Suveetha** (or as my friends like to call me, the **Data Whisperer** 🦸‍♀️), I'm a data analyst who speaks fluent **SQL** and **Python** 🐍 and has an ongoing affair with numbers.
 My goal?
 To turn raw data into insights faster than you can say "pivot table" 💨.
 Here's a quick snapshot of what I bring to the table (besides, of course, data):

 - **SQL & Python**: I'm basically a **SQL query wizard** 🔮 and a **Python code ninja** 🥷.
 If there's data, I’m there to wrangle it into shape.
 - **Data Manipulation**: With **Numpy** and **Pandas** 🐼, I tame the wildest datasets and get them ready for analysis—no data too messy.